2024 Best Urban & Regional Planning Bachelor's Degree Schools

 Quality Overall Is Important

 The overall quality of a bachelor's degree school is important to ensure a good education, not just how well they do in a particular major.
-To take this into account we consider a school's overall Best Colleges ranking which itself looks at a collection of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+To take this into account we consider a school's overall Best Colleges ranking which itself looks at a collection of various factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Average Earnings